suizokukan/wisteria/ROADMAP.md

 Improved code readibility by adding a parameter to aspect_list(, func), func() being called on each item inserted in the result string.

-    * Improved code readibility by adding a parameter to aspect_list(, func), func() being called on each item inserted in the result string. (task-101)
+    * improved code readibility by adding a parameter to aspect_list(, func), func() being called on each item inserted in the result string. (task-101)

     * pylint: 10/10